notaryproject/notary/docs/command_reference.md

 * fatal: Get <URL>/v2/: x509: certificate signed by unknown authority
 ```
 The Notary CLI must be configured to trust the root certificate authority of the server it is communicating with.
 This can be configured by specifying the root certificate with the `--tlscacert` flag or by editing the Notary client configuration file.
+Additionally, you can add the root certificate to your system CAs.